tripartio/ale/README.md

 dependency plots (PDP) and SHapley Additive exPlanations (SHAP): its values are not affected by the presence of interactions among variables in a model and its computation is relatively rapid.
-This package rewrites the original code from the [`{ALEPlot}` package](https://CRAN.r-project.org/package=ALEPlot) for calculating ALE data and it completely reimplements the plotting of ALE values.
+This package reimplements the algorithms for calculating ALE data and develops highly interpretable visualizations for plotting these ALE values.
 It also extends the original ALE concept to add bootstrap-based confidence intervals and ALE-based statistics that can be used for statistical inference.